 An Thoi

 An Thoi is a village in the south of Phu Quoc.
-It’s also the departure point for boat tours to the An Thoi archipelago with excellent snorkeling opportunities just south of Phu Quoc.
+It's also the departure point for boat trips and tours to the An Thoi archipelago with excellent snorkeling opportunities just south of Phu Quoc.

 Fishing is still very important for the locals living in An Thoi and there are several fish sauce factories in the area.
 In fact, fish sauce from Phu Quoc is very famous!